Course - Mobile Programming - PROG2007

 Learning methods and activities

-We use a blended learning approach in which we mix conventional lectures, as well as tutorials and exercises with online lectures and learning materials.
+We use a blended learning approach in which we mix conventional lectures, as well as tutorials and lab exercises and group work with online lectures and learning materials.

 Additional course information:

-• Project work: student will receive an overview of the mobile development process on a range of devices, but will select Android for in depth study.
-Some mobile devices will be available for testing, but it would be beneficial for the student to have access to a personal mobile device, specifically for iOS if they wish to test on it.
-For Android development, we recommend devices with Android 6.0 or higher.
+- Project work: student will receive an overview of the mobile development process on a range of devices, but will select Android for in depth study.
+It would be beneficial for the student to have access to a personal Android mobile device, for on-device testing.

 Compulsory assignments